Our patients often ask how acupuncture boosts fertility.

 - or bleeding between periods,

-Results are adding to the base of knowledge that acupuncture is effective in reducing a pelvic inflammation.
+Results are adding to the base of knowledge that acupuncture is effective in reducing pelvic inflammation.
 It can be safely used as an adjuvant treatment for PID.
-Further, it increased the effectiveness of antibiotics freeing women from the potential risk of having difficulties falling pregnant.
+Furthermore, it increased the effectiveness of antibiotics freeing women from the potential risk of having difficulties falling pregnant.

 However, there are a few issues with this trial.
 Researchers recruited a relatively small group of women.
-Results need to be repeated in a larger trial.
-However, a meta-analysis from 2014 shows that acupuncture was effective in treating PID.
+Results will have to be repeated in a larger study.

 Unfortunately, researchers didn’t do any long-term follow up to see if women redeveloped PID again and if there is any difference in the groups.

-Despite those shortcomings, it’s neat little study that once again shows how acupuncture is effective for women’s reproductive health.
+Despite those shortcomings, it’s a neat little study that once again shows how acupuncture is effective for women’s reproductive health.
+And, a meta-analysis from 2014 shows that acupuncture was effective in treating PID.

 Read the abstract below: